Linda W. Cropp: Career

-From 1970 to 1978, Cropp worked as a teacher and a counselor with the District of Columbia Public Schools.
+From 1970 to 1978, Cropp worked as a teacher and counselor with the District of Columbia Public Schools.

 In 1979, she ran for the District of Columbia Board of Education to represent Ward 4.
 At the time, she was a guidance counselor at Roosevelt Senior High School.
 Her candidacy was supported by then-Mayor Marion Barry.
 Cropp won the election, defeating opponent Victoria T. Street.

 Cropp started her first term representing Ward 4 on the D.C.
 Board of Education in 1980.
 She was elected vice president of the Board of Education in December 1984, and then president in January 1989.

 In 1988, Cropp ran to represent Ward 4 on the Council of the District of Columbia.
-Cropp criticized incumbent Charlene Drew Jarvis, saying Jarvis had too much allegiance to big businesses because they were the source of the great majority of her campaign contributions.
+She criticized incumbent Charlene Drew Jarvis, saying Jarvis had too much allegiance to big businesses because they were the source of the great majority of her campaign contributions.
 Cropp also said that Jarvis had not done enough to help small businesses along Georgia Avenue.
 Jarvis criticized Cropp for the disappointing results of public schools under Cropp's leadership of the Board of Education.
 The editorial board of The Washington Post endorsed Jarvis' reelection.
-Cropp was defeated by Jarvis in the Democratic Party Primary Election, 47% to 52%.
+Cropp was defeated by Jarvis in the Democratic Party primary election, 47% to 52%.

 When Council Member Betty Ann Kane decided not to run for reelection to her at-large seat in 1990, Cropp ran to replace her.
 The editorial board of the Washington Post endorsed the campaign of her opponent, Johnny Barnes.
 Cropp won the Democratic Party primary election, receiving 51 percent of the vote; Johnny Barnes received 27 percent, and Terry Lynch received 22 percent.
 Cropp went on to win the general election with 38 percent of the vote.